Jocelyn Blore

 The BLS reports that a college education may not even be necessary for rural areas, where someone already has on-the-job training and has learned the necessary CSI skills by working closely with others.
 Finally, certification (different from a certificate) is available to individuals working in CSI who want proof and validation of their skills.

 There is excellent news for aspiring forensics professionals in CO: forensic science is a field on the rise.
-As proof of point, the Bureau of Labor Statistics (2022) projects that openings for forensic science technicians nationwide will increase 11 percent between 2021 and 2031, much faster than the growth rate expected for all occupations during that time period (5 percent).
-And this expected addition of 2,000 positions nationally is only one career possibility for people trained in forensic science.
+As proof of point, the Bureau of Labor Statistics (2024) projects that openings for forensic science technicians nationwide will increase 13 percent between 2022 and 2032, much faster than the growth rate expected for all occupations during that time period (3 percent).
+This expected addition of 2,300 positions nationally is only one career possibility for people trained in forensic science.

-Some of the best job opportunities in Colorado could be in its larger cities, simply because greater crime occurrences typically occur in urban areas.
+Some of the best job opportunities in Colorado could be in its larger cities, simply because greater crime typically occurs in urban areas.
 These cities may also be home to universities and colleges with laboratories or other resources available to forensic science technicians.
-In Colorado, two of the largest cities are Denver and Colorado Springs.
+Two of the largest cities in Colorado are Denver and Colorado Springs.

 The Denver Police Department recently expanded its crime lab to be five times larger than it previously was and to combine more services under one roof.
 In addition to looking for employment opportunities with this agency, recent graduates of forensic science colleges in Colorado might also look at: